coindataschool/GMX/README.md

 # GMX-GLP

 GMX is a decentralized trading platform on Arbitrum and Avalanche.
-GLP is a basket of high grade digital assets that serves as the platform's liquidity pool.
+GLP is a basket of crypto assets that serves as the platform's liquidity pool.
 This repo contains data analysis scripts for the following articles I wrote in order to understand GMX's business and GLP's returns and risks.

 Articles: